This is revision 2.2 on 2020/01/07

 BUILD REQUIREMENTS (Healers)

-- You should have a set of Bogdan, Earthgore, Troll King, and Symphony available.
+- You should have a set of Bogdan, Earthgore, and Symphony available.
 Earthgore is no longer the best healing set, though the ground effect removal capability is still great and it will often save someone from death.

 - You should all be in 5 light / 1 medium / 1 heavy.
 If you’re in a 5 heavy setup, please speak with your raid or healing leaders and find what would be best for you.